Arkansas Labor Laws Guide

 If not — the employers need to cover the difference.

-This means that it is the employer's responsibility to keep accurate track of the tips employees receive.
+This means that it’s the employer's responsibility to keep accurate track of the tips employees receive.

-Students enrolled full-time in any accredited educational institution in Arkansas are to be paid no less than 85% of the minimum wage.
+Full-time students enrolled in an accredited educational institution in Arkansas are to be paid at least 85% of the minimum wage, which amounts to $9.35 per hour.

-Additionally, these students cannot work more than 20 hours per week while school is in session, and more than 40 hours on weeks it is not.
+Additionally, these students can’t work more than 20 hours per week while school is in session, and more than 40 hours on weeks when school isn’t in session.

 As for student-learners and apprentices, the same sub-minimum wage requirement applies.

-However, the employer must acquire valid certification from the US Department of Labor, which would affirm their status as being accredited to hire students.
+However, the employer must acquire valid certification from the US Department of Labor, affirming their status as accredited to hire students.

 Arkansas payment laws

-Arkansas employers are required to pay most of their hourly employees on a regular payday and with regular frequency — at minimum biweekly.
+Arkansas employers are required to pay most of their hourly employees on a regular payday and with regular frequency — at least semi-monthly.

 Arkansas overtime laws

-In most cases, overtime must be paid for any additional hours worked beyond 40 in a workweek.
+In most cases, employers must pay overtime rates for any additional hours worked beyond 40 in a workweek.

-These categories of employees are not strictly entitled to federally prescribed overtime rates, and they have to negotiate these rates with their employer.
+These categories of employees aren’t strictly entitled to federally prescribed overtime rates, and they have to negotiate these rates with their employers.

-These employees are always entitled to the overtime rates established by the FLSA, no matter how high their earnings.
+These employees are always entitled to the overtime rates established by the FLSA, regardless of their earnings.

 Arkansas break laws

-The state of Arkansas does not require employers to provide breaks, other than to minors under 16 working in entertainment.
+The State of Arkansas doesn't require employers to provide meal breaks or rest breaks other than to minors under 16 working in entertainment.

 Arkansas breastfeeding laws